Work we are doing to end this national tragedy

-- As part of the COVID-19 Economic Response Plan, the Government of Canada is investing up to $50 million to support shelters and sexual assault centres.
-This includes $10 million provided to Indigenous Services Canada to support its existing network of 46 First Nations emergency shelters on reserve and in Yukon, and up to $40 million provided to Women and Gender Equality Canada (WAGE).
+- The Government of Canada committed $147 million in the Fall Economic Statement of 2020 additional to the previous $100 million to support shelters and sexual assault centres.
+This includes $10 million provided to Indigenous Services Canada to support its existing network of 46 First Nations emergency shelters on reserve and in Yukon and up to $10 million to support organizations providing services related to gender-based violence to Indigenous Peoples off-reserve.
 To date, WAGE has addressed the immediate needs of nearly 700 shelters and sexual assault centres, including over 40 organizations serving Indigenous women and children off-reserve.

 - The Indigenous Women's Circle was established on May 24, 2018 to engage with First Nations, Inuit and Métis women leaders and experts in the public and private sectors on the challenges they face and their priorities for the Government of Canada related to advancing gender equality.